Dominaezzz/kgl/README.md

 KGL uses LWJGL for the JVM target and the respective native libraries on the native targets.
 It provides a thin OOP wrapper with DSLs to make programming with vulkan easier.

-You can find some samples [here](https://github.com/Dominaezzz/kgl-vulkan-samples).
+You can find some kgl-vulkan samples [here](https://github.com/Dominaezzz/kgl-vulkan-samples) and kgl-opengl samples [here](https://github.com/Dominaezzz/kgl-opengl-samples).

 ## Design
 The main goal of this library is to hide the verbosity of working with vulkan.